Skip to content

 Listening Games for Kids: 8 Activities That Build Focus

 Listening games for kids build focus, language, and following directions.
-8 activities like Simon Says and Broken Telephone, tested with real kids.
+8 activities like Simon Says and Broken Telephone with age-by-age guidance.

 Listening games for kids turn ordinary playtime into focus training.
 Ten minutes a day is enough — no apps, no screens, no setup.
-We tested all eight games below with kids ages 4 and 7, over three weeks at home.
-Two stood out for both age groups, and one bombed completely with the younger one.
+The eight games below are ordered by age accessibility, with notes on which ones hold attention best for younger versus older kids.

 #How Listening Games Build Real Skills